Set up the figure environment. from pgfutils import setup_figure, save setup_figure(width=0.9, height=0.4) import numpy as np from matplotlib import pyplot as plt # Generate a square wave from a few terms of its Fourier series. f = 3 t = np.linspace(0, 1, 501) square = np.zeros(t.shape) for n in ran

 The module provides two functions which set up and then save the figure.
 The actual plotting is performed by standard Matplotlib functions.
 For example, to generate a plot showing the 1st, 3rd, 5th, 7th, 9th and 11th harmonics of an ideal square wave and the resulting sum:

 Using pgfutils requires Python 3.
-Each commit is currently tested with release versions of Python 3.6 and 3.7, as well as a development version of Python 3.8.
+Each commit is currently tested with release versions of Python 3.6, 3.7, 3.8 and 3.9.

 The only external dependency is matplotlib.
 All the other dependencies are part of the standard Python library.